86.5 GEOGRAPHICAL RESTRICTIONS

 86.122 EFFECT OF GERMAN DECLARATION OF WAR: If Germany declares war on Denmark, Denmark does not resist German occupation and all Danish hexes are deemed to have been controlled and fully supplied by Germany from the start of the Axis player turn in which it declared war.
-Germany may thus operate air units out of Copenhagen and construct and use an airbase in a Danish hex in the turn in which it declares war on Denmark.
-Germany receives the prorated Danish BRPs the following turn, in the same manner as for any other conquest.
+In the turn in which Germany declares war on Denmark, Germany and Italy may place airbases in Danish hexes and Axis air units may operate out of those airbases and Copenhagen.
+Germany receives the prorated Danish BRPs in the turn after it declares war on Denmark, in the same manner as for any other conquest.

 86.13 NAVAL OPERATIONS: Naval movement through the Kattegat (H32 and H33) is permitted only if Copenhagen and H33 are under friendly or neutral control (21.211D).
 The beach hex D35 in southern Norway may thus be invaded from Kiel or other Baltic ports only if Copenhagen and H33 are under friendly or neutral control.

 86.21 FINLAND: Finland is a neutral minor country worth 10 BRPs.

 86.22 FINLAND AS A DIPLOMATIC TARGET: Finland may be named as a diplomatic target any time during the year that Germany wishes, and whether or not it has placed any DPs in Finland (49.423).